thegenemyers/FASTGA/README.md

 encoded with an 'M'.
 With the -x option, aligned *equal* characters are encoded with an '=' and aligned *unequal* characters with an 'X'.

+The -s and -S options request ALNtoPAF to produce a CS string tag of the form ```cs:Z:<cs-string>``` that encodes difference sequences in the short form (-s) or the entire query and reference sequences in the long form (-S).

-*Beware*, the -m and -x options increase the time taken by ALNtoPAF by a factor of 10 and the file size by a factor of almost 100 !
+*Beware*, the -m, -x, -s and -S options increase the time taken by ALNtoPAF by a factor of 10 and the file size by a factor of almost 100 !
 The time taken can be ameliorated somewhat by running ALNtoPAF with more threads, controllable with the -T option.